Background pattern

 Austria

-For more information about this medication, please contact the local representative of the marketing authorization holder:
+You can request more information about this medicine by contacting the local representative of the Marketing Authorization Holder:

 28045 Madrid

-Last revision date of this leaflet:February 2023.
+Date of the last revision of this prospectus:February 2023.

-The detailed information about this medication is available on the website of the Spanish Agency for Medicines and Medical Devices (AEMPS)(http://www.aemps.gob.es/)
+Detailed information about this medicine is available on the website of the Spanish Agency for Medicines and Health Products (AEMPS) (http://www.aemps.gob.es/)

-This information is intended solely for healthcare professionals:
+This information is intended only for healthcare professionals:

-Instructions for personnel on safe handling of Irinotecan Glenmark
+Instructions for Personnel on Safe Handling of Irinotecan Glenmark

 If irinotecan comes into contact with the skin, wash immediately with plenty of water and soap.
-If irinotecan comes into contact with mucous membranes, wash immediately with water.
+If irinotecan comes into contact with the mucous membranes, wash immediately with water.

-If condensation is observed in the vials or after dilution of the concentrate, the product should be discarded according to the usual procedures for the elimination of cytotoxic agents.
+If any condensation is observed in the vials or after dilution of the concentrate, the product should be discarded according to the usual procedures for the elimination of cytotoxic agents.

-Preparation for the infusion solution
+Preparation for the Solution for Perfusion

-Do not mix with other medications.
+Do not mix with other medicines.

 From a microbiological point of view, the product should be used immediately.
-If not, the storage times and conditions prior to use will be the responsibility of the user and should not exceed 24 hours at 25°C, unless the dilution has been performed in validated and controlled aseptic conditions.
+If not, the storage times and conditions prior to use will be the responsibility of the user and should not normally exceed 24 hours at 25°C, unless the dilution has been performed in validated and controlled aseptic conditions.

-Warning about visual signs of deterioration
+Warning about Visual Signs of Deterioration

 Administration